Mike Gandy

-Michael Joseph Gandy (born January 3, 1979 in Rockford, Illinois) is a former American football offensive tackle.
-He was drafted by the Chicago Bears in the third round of the 2001 NFL Draft and later played for the Buffalo Bills and Arizona Cardinals.
-He played college football at the University of Notre Dame.
+Michael Joseph Gandy (born January 3, 1979) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the Chicago Bears in the third round of the 2001 NFL draft and later played for the Buffalo Bills and Arizona Cardinals.
+He played college football for the Notre Dame Fighting Irish.

 Professional career

 Chicago Bears

-He was drafted by the Chicago Bears in the third round of the 2001 NFL Draft and played with the team for four seasons.
+He was drafted by the Chicago Bears in the third round of the 2001 NFL draft and played with the team for four seasons.

 Buffalo Bills

 After the 2004 NFL season, Gandy signed with the Buffalo Bills, remaining with the team through the 2006 season.

 Arizona Cardinals

 On April 2, 2007, he signed with the Arizona Cardinals.
 After aggravating a pelvic/groin injury against the Titans in week 11 of the 2009 season that turned out to be season-ending, he was placed on injured reserve and released by the team after the season.